-File #: DIS 16-139 Version: 1 Name:
+File #: ORD 16-127 Version: 1 Name:

-Type: Discussion Status: Agenda Ready
+Туре: Ordinance Status: Agenda Ready

-File created: 9/7/2016 In control: City Council Workshop
+File created: 12/14/2016 In control: City Council

 On agenda: 1/3/2017 Final action:

-Title: Discussion of issues related to revisions to the existing ordinances concerning Comprehensive Flood

-Damage Rules and Regulations.
+Title: Consideration of and action on an ordinance amending the revisions to the Comprehensive Flood Damage Rules and Regulations.

 Sponsors: Public Works

 Indexes:

 Code sections:

 Attachments: 1.
 FEMA Notice, 2.
 Final - Floodplain Ordinance, 3.
-Ordinance 2452 - Final Red Lined Version
+Ordinance 2452 - Final Red Lined Version 12_14_2016

 Date Ver.
-Action By Action Result
+Action By , Act ion Result

-Discussion of issues related to revisions to the existing ordinances concerning Comprehensive Flood Damage Rules and Regulations.
+Consideration of and action on an ordinance amending the revisions to the Comprehensive Flood Damage Rules and Regulations.

 Summary: The City is required to adopt the most recent version of the National Flood Insurance Rate Map (FIRM) and Flood Insurance Study before January 6, 2017 which is the date the new FIRM maps become effective.
-This is also the appropriate time to update our current floodplain regulation ordinance since it is 20 years old and out dated.
+This is also the appropriate time to update our current floodplain regulation ordinance since it is 20 years old and outdated.